 Trains depart from Alberta Arts Barn (Gateway Boulevard and 84 Ave) to Jasper Plaza (109 Street and 100 Ave) and vice versa, every forty minutes.

-Shopping in Edmonton
+Festivals in Edmonton

 Edmonton is a great city for hitting the shops.
 Not only is there the West Edmonton Mall outside of town for all the branded stores you could possibly need, the city centre has its fair share of great shopping options too.